1 Week Mauritius Itinerary: Top things to do

 Then set aside 2 hours to visit the botanical garden of Pamplemousse!

-Not far from Port-Louis (about 20min by car ), it is an unmissable visit during your 7 days in Mauritius.
+Not far from Port-Louis (about 20min by car ), it is an unmissable visit during your 7 days Mauritius itinerary.

 The garden was created in the 18th century by a French botanist and you will discover a rich collection of local plants but also from several countries of the world.